► A brief taste of the Jaguar i-Pace eTrophy

 ► Star of Jaguar’s all-electric global race series

 Well, this is odd.
 I’ve just pushed the accelerator pedal in the Jaguar i-Pace eTrophy as far as it will go, my internal organs have moved backwards and the horizon is on its way to meet us, pronto.

 The sensation is similar to putting your foot down in a very senior supercar – same weird stretchy gravity motion as longitudinal G-forces do their thing – but the disconcerting thing is, there’s no noise.
 Stray stones pinging against the wheelarches, fat tyres buzzing on tarmac, building wind rush – but other than that, silence.
-Without the crescendo of an engine note to square with the speed, you feel oddly disconnected, somehow detached from space and time.
+Without the crescendo of an engine note to tally with the speed, you feel oddly disconnected, somehow detached from space and time.
 That, and you’re sat quite high up.

 Rewind: it’s the 2019 Goodwood Festival of Speed, and Jaguar has brought its iPace eTrophy race car to demo.
 CAR is one of the lucky folk getting to do the demo-ing.

 The eTrophy is part international racing series, part global marketing platform for the i-Pace road car.
 At each Formula E championship round a swarm of electric Jaguar race cars do battle in the supporting i-Pace eTrophy series.
 Each car is identical, and on the tight city street circuits racing is close and fierce, with paint traded as frequently as positions.

 The car Jaguar Racing is running at Goodwood is one of its eTrophy development cars.
 Its garage awning is a silent partner within the Formula 1 paddock.
 First clue that this is not an ordinary racing car is in the safety briefing: electric racing cars bring with them a host of new potential safety issues to consider, such as the risk of electrocution to a marshal touching a live car in the event of an accident.